PavanRangani/docs/docs/prd/tax/tax.md

   - On click of `Add State`, opens dropdown with states of USA
   - In dropdown, Shows records in ascending order
   - In dropdown, States which are already added will be shown as disabled.
 So that user can not click on it.
 - Multiple delete of tax return is not possible (Old app doesn't have such feature, so we deliberately not implemented it)

+#### For Joint

+For Joint entity, shows tax returns of both Joint and Individuals.

+In list page for ACTIVE and ARCHIVED, with each record shows the name of the owner entity.
+If owner of the record is Joint it shows `Joint` and if owner of the record is `Individual` shows First name of that Individual.

+Summary tab shows separate table for Joint and each individuals.
+If no record available for any entity, that table won't be shown